madetech/typescript_katas_starter/README.md

 # TypeScript Katas Starter

-This is a basic starter repository for doing TypeScript katas with tests using [Jest](https://jestjs.io/docs/getting-started).
+This is a basic starter repository for doing katas in TypeScript, with tests using [Jest](https://jestjs.io/docs/getting-started).

 - Write your kata solutions in the `app` directory.
 - Write test files in the `tests` directory.